 Brain fog is a set of symptoms that many individuals experience.
 Although it is not a true medical condition, its symptomology make it a frustrating and exhausting occurrence.
-Brain fog may also be referred to as fuzzy-headedness and mental fatigue.
+Brain fog may also be referred to as fuzzy-headedness, mental fatigue and Clouding of consciousness.
 It includes a long list of similar brain symptoms such as forgetfulness, haziness and poor concentration and it may be caused by a myriad of different underlying conditions.

-What Symptoms Are Associated With Brain Fog ?
+What Health Symptoms Are Associated With Brain Fog ?

 Symptoms of brain fog may include: